facebookresearch/habitat-lab/scripts/hab3_bench/README.md

 Alternatively run customized benchmarks with scripts/hab3_bench/hab3_benchmark.py

 ### Interpreting the results
-User systems will likely not match exactly the reported benchmark which was conducted under the following conditions: TODO
+User systems will likely not match exactly the reported benchmark which was conducted under.
+TODO: addtional notes on the different settings